 Working Capital and Capital Costs

-Capital cost is typically the biggest of all the carrying costs.
+Capital cost is typically the highest of all the carrying costs.

-It includes investment, any interests on the working capital, as well as the opportunity costs of all the money invested in your inventory.
+It includes one-time expenses required to physically carry and house inventory, such as purchasing land, building and equipment.
+It also includes investments, any interests on the working capital, as well as the opportunity costs of all the money invested in your inventory.

 Taxes and Insurance